reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

     }
   }
 ```
-The provided test is designed to verify the headers returned by an `HTTP` `OPTIONS` request, specifically focusing on the presence of the `Allow` or `Access-Control-Allow-Methods` header.

-Within a try-catch block, the `executeOptions()` method of the `userHttpRequestHelper` is invoked to perform the `OPTIONS` request and retrieve the headers from the server.

-Using `assertThat()` it verifies that the keys of the 'headers' map contain at least one of the expected headers ('Allow' or 'Access-Control-Allow-Methods').
+The test calls `executeOptions()` to perform the `OPTIONS` request and retrieve the headers from the server.
+Then it verifies that the keys of the 'headers' map contain at least one of the expected headers ('Allow' or 'Access-Control-Allow-Methods').

-If the expected headers are not found in the response, an assertion failure occurs with an appropriate error message.

-Any exceptions that may occur during the execution of the HTTP request are caught, and the test fails with an error message indicating the failure to execute the request.

-### Executing `HTTP` `TRACE` Request to Perform Diagnosis
+### Executing HTTP `TRACE` Request to Perform Diagnosis

-The `HTTP` `TRACE` method performs a message loop-back test along the path to the target resource, providing a useful debugging mechanism.
+The HTTP `TRACE` method performs a message loop-back test along the path to the target resource, providing a useful debugging mechanism.
 However, it is advised not to use this method as it can open the gates to the intruders.

 {{% danger title="The Vulnerability of TRACE" %}}